alexcroitoru/Blockchain---Utilizing-Python/README.md

     - Send a transaction from the pre-funded address within the wallet to another, then copy the `txid` into MyCrypto's TX Status, and screenshot the successful transaction like so:

+     - I did not have any balance in my ETH account so I could not do an actual transaction, that being said, the code that is being run would be accurate with a balance in the account.
       ![eth-test](Images/my-eth-test.png)

       ```